Attach to Process

 To apply the changes immediately, enter the above command

 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope.
 Alternatively, run

 sudo service procps restartor simply restart your system.

 You can find more details here.

-- From the list of available processes that appears, select the desired process.
-Simplify your search by typing the first letters of its name or PID In case there are several debuggers that can be used for the selected process, you can choose among them in the pop-up menu:
+- From the list of available processes, select the desired process.
+Simplify your search by typing the first letters of its name or PID.
+If there are several debuggers that can be used for the selected process, you can choose among them in the pop-up menu.